-- (97) a.
-Böðullin frestaði aftökunni. the executioner{NOM} postponed the execution.' - b. Þeir frestuðu (Því) [að hálshöggva fangana]. they NOM postponed (it DAT) to execute the prisoners CC 'They postponed executing the prisoners. - c. Í gær var (því) frestað [að hálshöggva fangana]. yesterday was it{DAT} postponed to execute the.prisoners{ACC} 'Yesterday, executing the prisoners was postponed.'
+- (95) a.
+Böðullin frestaði aftökunni. the.executioner{NOM} postponed the.execution{DAT} 'The executioner postponed the execution.' - b. Þeir frestuðu (Því) [að hálshöggva fangana]. they NOM postponed (it DAT) to execute the prisoners ACC 'They postponed executing the prisoners. - c. Í gær var (því) frestað [að hálshöggva fangana]. yesterday was it{DAT} postponed to execute the.prisoners{ACC} 'Yesterday, executing the prisoners was postponed.'

-(97a) shows that the Icelandic verb fresta (to postpone) assigns lexical dative case to its object.
-(97b) shows that in the case of an object clause the optional placeholder pro-form bears the same lexical case.
+(95a) shows that the Icelandic verb fresta (to postpone) assigns lexical dative case to its object.
+(95b) shows that in the case of an object clause the optional placeholder pro-form bears the same lexical case.
 Since lexical case is associated with thematic relations (Chomsky 1986; Woolford 2006), this supports the claim that the placeholder pro-form is assigned a theta-role.
-(97c), then, illustrates that the dative pro-form can be retained under passivization, pointing to the argumental status of the subject pronoun (cf. the Icelandic plain impersonal passive in (68b), which disallows any expletive).
+(95c), then, illustrates that the dative pro-form can be retained under passivization, pointing to the argumental status of the subject pronoun (cf. the Icelandic plain impersonal passive in (68b), which disallows any expletive).

-Second, it is well-known that PRO must bear a theta-role, even if only a quasi-argumental one, as in (98) ((98) was provided by an anonymous reviewer; cf. Chomsky 1981: 324).
+Second, it is well-known that PRO must bear a theta-role, even if only a quasi-argumental one, as in (96) ((96) was provided by an anonymous reviewer; cf. Chomsky 1981: 324).

-(98) It_i snows in Scotland [PRO_i before snowing in England].
+(96) It_i snows in Scotland [PRO_i before snowing in England].

-The Dutch data in (99) from Bennis (1986) suggest that CP-placeholder it can be controlled, indicating that it indeed bears a theta-role.29
+The Dutch data in (97) from Bennis (1986) suggest that CP-placeholder it can be controlled, indicating that it indeed bears a theta-role.

-(99) Het_i is [na PRO_i tien keer uitgelegd te zijn] it is after ten times explained to be eindelijk duidelijk geworden [dat de aarde rond is]i. at last clear become that the earth round is 'After it had been explained ten times it became finally clear that the earth is round.'
+(97) Het_i is [na PRO_i tien keer uitgelegd te zijn] it is after ten times explained to be eindelijk duidelijk geworden [dat de aarde rond is]i. at last clear become that the earth round is 'After it had been explained ten times it became finally clear that the earth is round.'

 Our analysis of implicit logophoric control structures in languages without impersonal passives, in which the subject pronoun is a CP-placeholder pro-form, therefore predicts that this pro-form should be able to be controlled.
-This prediction is borne out in the following English example:30
+This prediction is borne out in the following English example:28

-(100) It_i was decided [without PRO_i being announced] [to raise the taxes next year]i
+(98) It_i was decided [without PRO_i being announced] [to raise the taxes next year]i

-The same can be illustrated for German (for Danish, see Vikner 1995: 228f.).
+The same can be illustrated for German.
 Recall that, due to absence of the EPP-property in German, a CP-placeholder pronoun is optional in the context of implicit control structures (which already suggests that this pronoun is not just a formal expletive):